 If you get stuck

 Songwriter’s block is normal.
 Change one variable: write in a new key, switch instruments, set a five-minute timer, or start from the lyric instead of the chords.
-Our guide on beating songwriter’s block has more practical resets.
+Our guide on beating songwriter’s block has more practical resets, and sometimes the fastest unblock is another person, so it is worth learning how to co-write a song with other musicians.
 The most important rule is to finish songs, even imperfect ones, because finishing is how you get better.

 Frequently asked questions